ha-china/ai_hub/README_EN.md

-<h1 align="center">AI Hub · One-Stop Free AI Service</h1>
+<h1 align="center">AI Hub · One-stop Free AI Services</h1>
 <p align="center">
-  To let you experience a variety of free AI services, this integration does not support any paid models or services.
-However, you may need to register for an account or create an API Key.<br>
+  To enable you to experience a variety of free AI services, this integration does not support any paid models or services.
+You may need to sign up for accounts or create API Keys.<br>
-  <strong>Acknowledgements:</strong> "Standing on the shoulders of giants."
+  <strong>Acknowledgements:</strong> We stand on the shoulders of giants.
 Without the projects <a href="https://github.com/knoop7" target="_blank">knoop7</a> and <a href="https://github.com/hasscc/hass-edge-tts" target="_blank">hasscc/hass-edge-tts</a>, this integration would not exist.
-Sincere thanks!
+Our sincere thanks!
 </p>

 <p align="center">